Pend Oreille County has 3 Transfer Stations conveniently located in the County:

 2. The north end (from the Canadian border down to Tiger- about 5 miles south of Ione) is serviced by Gary's Garbage Service, telephone #509-442-3567.

 There currently is no curbside pickup of recyclables but recyclables (and household hazardous wastes) can be dropped off at each transfer station.
 (See right hand column for more information on recycling and household hazardous wastes).
-Pend Oreille County is also a collection site for Washington's Electronics E-Cycle.
+Pend Oreille County's 3 transfer stations are also collection sites for Washington's Electronics E-Cycle.
 (Click here to see the E-cycle brochure)

 Pend Oreille County Solid Waste